Plants and Animals

 Loosely clumped grass of sandy, moist jack pine clearings; leaves bluish-green and very narrow, with strongly inrolled margins; inflorescence sparse and open, with solitary spikelets, each terminated by a stout curly awn.

 Status and Rank

 Global Rank: G4G5 - Rank is uncertain, ranging from apparently secure to secure

 Information is summarized from MNFI's database of rare species and community occurrences.
 Data may not reflect true distribution since much of the state has not been thoroughly surveyed.

-This species is found in pine barrens, particularly within sandy, moist areas that have recently been cleared of their jack pine cover and on the margins of small depressions.
+This species is found especially in sandy, moist areas that have recently been cleared of their jack pine cover, often on the margins of small depressions or within large peatland complexes.
 Although primarily found in the Upper Peninsula, it can also occur in northern Lower Michigan.

 Natural Community Types